Leschonander/VariousLangProject/Lime Bike Viz Project/README.md

 A exercise in dashboarding.

-Used d3, leaflet.js, and turf.js to visulize roughly a months worth of data on the average position of Lime bikes and scooters in the D.C. area.
+Used d3, leaflet.js, and turf.js to visualize roughly a months worth of data on the average position of Lime bikes and scooters in the D.C. area.

 To run, clone the files and then run `python api.py`.
 Then go to the `index.html` page and a map and line chart should appear.